sukrucildirr/INTELLECT-MATH/README.md

 This repository contains code for reproducing Notus-7B, a state-of-the-art 7B parameter model for mathematical reasoning.

-The core insight behind Notus-7B is the following: By fine-tuning on synthetic reasoning data obtained from a strong teacher model (QwQ-32B), we can provide a better policy initialization for online reinforcement learning based on PRIME-RL.
+By fine-tuning on synthetic reasoning data obtained from a strong teacher model (QwQ-32B), we can provide a better policy initialization for online reinforcement learning based on PRIME-RL.
 This way, we can match the performance of the existing SOTA model Eurus-2-7B-Prime with 10x less time spent on reinforcement learning, and outperform the model with further training.

 ## Reproducing Notus-7B